leonakouame/vc-sourcing-agent/README.md

 Vela Partners is the world's first product-led and AI-powered venture capital firm.

-**Project Brief:** Design a Sourcing Agent to identify relevant startups.
+**Project Brief:** Find and recommend start-ups based on a Venture Capital investment thesis.

 **Outcome:** In less than a week, I harnessed Large Language Model (LLM) Agents (openai, langchain), web-scraping (Beautiful Soup and html2text), and API calls (LinkedIn, Crunchbase) to identify relevant startups, scrape information from Y Combinator pages, extract founder data from LinkedIn and Crunchbase to generate a ranking and justification for investment decisions.